 The quantification of NDE methods has been accurately accomplished by using the POD approach.
-The POD curve generated from this approach is an experimentally developed characterization of NDE capability based on statistically significant test sample data.
+The POD curve generated from this approach is an experimentally developed characterization of NDE capability based on a statistically significant number of test sample data.
 POD measurement is both specific and complex.
 Specific influences in POD determination include:

 - Flaw (artifact) variables

 - Test object variables

 - NDE method variables

 - NDE materials variables

 - NDE equipment variables

 - NDE procedure variables

 - NDE process variables

 - Calibration variables

 - Acceptance criteria/decision variables

 - Human factors

-The initial method for generating the POD, as shown in the tutorial handbook "Quantitative NDE Capabilties (Probability of Detection) in Relation to HM-201 Rulemaking,"10 was through independent contracts issued by the National Aeronautical and Space Agency (NASA) to two aerospace companies; one of the two companies being Martin Marietta.
+The initial method for generating the POD, as shown in the tutorial handbook Quantitative NDE Capabilities (Probability of Detection) in Relation to HM-201 Rulemaking,13 was through independent contracts issued by the National Aeronautical and Space Agency (NASA) to two aerospace companies; one of the two companies being Martin Marietta.
 The objective of the contracts was to perform exploratory research and characterization of typically applied NDE procedures.
-The data presentation method developed by Martin Marrieta, reported in NASA CR-2369 "The Detection of Fatigue Cracks Nondestructive Testing Methods,"11 was accepted by NASA and was later generally accepted as the method of data presentation.
-This method has established many of the requirements in current specifications.
+The data presentation method developed by Martin Marrieta, reported in NASA CR-2369 "The Detection of Fatigue Cracks Nondestructive Testing Methods," was accepted by NASA and was later generally accepted as the method of data presentation.14 The data evaluation method identifying a 90/95 percent reliability for flaw detection originated with these NASA sponsored programs.
+The 90/95 percent reliability ratio identifies the 90 percentile point as that point where the probability of detecting a specific size flaw 90 percent of the time at a confidence limit of 95 percent is achieved.
+The confidence limit is used as a calculated value to provide a margin in the POD value.
+This method has established many of the requirements in current specifications and was identified as a possible goal for use in railroad tank car nondestructive inspections during initial discussions of the HM-201 rule making.

 In keeping with the program's aim to utilize advances in the quantification of NDE made in other industries, the expertise of Mr. Ward Rummel, P.E. / NDT Level III, D & W Enterprises Ltd. was contracted by TTCI.
 Mr. Rummel is a noted pioneer in the area of NDE.
 While working for Martin Marietta Aerospace, he was instrumental in developing the probability of detection (POD) to quantify or provide a figure of merit for NDE processes.
 Mr. Rummel conducted a tutorial for the Tank Car NDE Steering Committee and interested parties on July 28, 1997.
 The title of the tutorial was "Quantitative Nondestructive Evaluation Capabilities (Probability of Detection) in Relation to HM-201 Rulemaking."
-Mr. Rummel submitted a report to TTCI titled "Project Report, Tank Car Nondestructive Evaluation - Analysis, Tutorial and Recommendations"12.
-The report provides an overview of the tutorial and how the application of quantitative NDE can be utilized for tank car NDE.
+Mr. Rummel submitted a report to TTCI titled "Project Report, Tank Car Nondestructive Evaluation - Analysis, Tutorial and Recommendations."15 The report provides an overview of the tutorial and how the application of quantitative NDE can be utilized for tank car NDE.
 The approach identified in the D&W report has been used during the POD development by TTCI.
 Parts of that report are included in the following: